AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture4.md

 **3. NodeRed** <a name= "NodeRed"></a>

-* Tried the function in of NodeRED toggle:
+* Tried the function (function between mqtt input and mqtt output) in of NodeRED toggle:

 ```
 var idArray= msg.payload.split(" ");